kalisjoshua/lean-rfc/README.md

         comments on the pull request
   6. Once all feedback has been considered and no further changes are likely
       - An RFC will be **Accepted** and then MUST then be assigned a number
-      - An RFC will be **Rejected** and MUST have clear reasons why in the described in the comments
+      - An RFC will be **Rejected** and MUST have clear reasons why described in the comments

 ## The role of the shepherd